-- 1. The standard's too high, the idea is terrifying, it just gives me a panic attack to think of it.
+- 1. The standard is too high.
+The idea is terrifying.
+It gives me a panic attack to think of it.
 I can never be like that. - 2.
-He was God and sinless, I'm neither.
+He was God and sinless; I'm neither.
 He had an unfair advantage.
-What's possible for him is just not possible for me. - 3.
-There isn't enough information in Scripture to make a judgment.
-Its an argument from silence.
-You can just make Jesus into whatever you want Him to be to suit your purposes. - 4.
-He was Jewish and lived in the Third World 2000 years ago and just ambled around the place healing lepers.
+What's possible for Him is just not possible for me. - There isn't enough information in Scripture to make a judgment.
+It's an argument from silence.
+You can just make Jesus into whatever you want Him to be to suit your purposes.

+- 4. He was Jewish and lived in the Third World 2000 years ago and just ambled around the place healing lepers.
 What would He know about the pressures of corporate life and the emotional jungle that my office is?
-OR I'm a woman, He was a man and totally different emotionally.
-Its just silly to ask me to be like Jesus. - 5.
+(I'm a woman, He was a man and totally different emotionally.
+It's just silly to ask me to be like Jesus.) - 5.
 Jesus was a prophet and had the emotions of a prophet.
 I could never be that confrontational its not my spiritual gift. - 6.
 Jesus?
 High EQ?
 Kind of lacking in social skills if you ask me!
 I'm much more tactful and artful that that.
 Don't ask me to act in ways that get you nailed to a lump of wood.